 Keeping detailed records of any interviews or requests for interviews further protects a student against future prosecution.
 It is helpful to have a clear, detailed record of all efforts to speak to key witnesses.
 If those witnesses refuse to cooperate with the investigation, it is important to be able to establish that the accused made every effort to gather this information immediately after the incident and that any refusal or resistance to those efforts have prejudiced the defense.

 During the hearing procedure, a student must be prepared to give a statement which clearly expresses his defense of the allegations.
 It is important to properly prepare the student to provide this statement and to respond to questions that are likely to be asked by the hearing panel.
 A lawyer may be present at the hearing, but will not be allowed to address the hearing panel or question any witnesses that provide testimony.
-The accused student and lawyer must prepare questions for each witness to be asked and be ready to amend any questions or responses as necessary during the hearing.
+The accused student and applicable Title IX lawyers must prepare questions for each witness to be asked and be ready to amend any questions or responses as necessary during the hearing.

 Students are usually not comfortable discussing these issues.
 The only way to get them more comfortable is to go through the questioning and their statement multiple times until they reach a level of confidence that will not be shaken by the pressure that the hearing procedure will create.

 In the event a student is expelled, suspended or experiences some other adverse consequence as a result of a hearing panel’s decision in a sexual misconduct proceeding, civil litigation against the university is an option.
 The defense of any on-campus sexual assault allegation should also be designed to best protect the student’s claims in pursuing any future claims that may be available.